manomage/part3-bloglist/README.md

 To start an application:

-# Install dependancies
+# Install dependencies
 $ npm install

-# create a .env file and put there the MONGODB_URI for connecting to your mongodb database
+create a .env file and put there the MONGODB_URI for connecting to your mongodb database

 $ echo "MONGODB_URI=<YOUR-MONGODB-URI>" > .env
 $ echo "TEST_MONGODB_URI=<YOUR-TEST-MONGODB-URI>" > .env
 $ echo "DEV_MONGODB_URI=<YOUR-DEV-MONGODB-URI>" > .env